-Figure 4.14 – (a) The DCA of the FTZ12-HEV during the charging pulse of the 10th microcycle is shown for each discharging test SoC for all test temperatures. (b) The DCA of the FTZ12-HEV during the charging pulse of the 10th microcycle is shown for each discharging test SoC for all test temperatures
+Figure 4.14 – (a) The DCA of the FTZ12-HEV during the charging pulse of the 10th microcycle is shown for each discharging test SoC for all test temperatures. (b) The DCA of the FTZ12-HEV during the charging pulse of the 10th microcycle is shown for each charging test SoC for all test temperatures

-The overview graphs demonstrate a consistently superior DCA characteristic in the FTZ12-HEV when compared to the YTX9-BS where the increased charging current has had less impact on the former.
-The battery is still able to accept the full charging current for the total time period when in the lower SoC during the discharging SoC steps.
-During the charging SoC steps the battery only maintains its ability to accept the full charging pulse when it is in the lowest SoC, however this is still fairly similar to the previous result.
+Again the overview graphs demonstrate a consistently superior DCA characteristic in the FTZ12–HEV when compared to the YTX9–BS, where the increased charging current has had less of an impact on the former.
+The FTZ12–HEV is still able to accept the full charging current for the full charging period when in the lower SoCs during the discharging SoC steps.
+During the charging SoC steps, however, the battery only maintains its ability to accept the full charging pulse when it is in the lowest SoC.
+While this is still fairly similar to the previous result it does provided a clearer picture of the battery behaviour.